morpho-org/morpho-blue-lltv-recommendation/README.md

 2. **Simulation Time Step**

 After we have initialized the concentrated borrow position, we proceed with simulation.
 At each timestep of the simulation, we apply:
 - **a constant percentage price decrease**: At each time step, a constant percentage decrease (0.5%) is applied to the ratio of the collateral asset to debt asset to bring the borrow position closer towards liquidations and insolvency.
-We set the max drawdown to be equal to the 99th percentile of monthly price drawdowns.
+We set the max drawdown based on the 99th percentile monthly price drawdown.
 Ex: If the ratio of the collateral asset to debt asset prices starts the month at $1 and reaches a minimum ratio of 0.5 at some point within a 30 day period, its maximum monthly percent drawdown is 50%.
 Other time periods other than 1 month may be used, but typically, the distribution remains relatively unchanged beyond a 2-week horizon.
+Specifically, we use:
+- for larger market cap token markets: the larger of 40% and the 99th percentile of monthly price drawdowns
+- for smaller market cap token markets: the larger of 60% and the 99th percentile of monthly price drawdowns This drawdown parameter can be increased or decreased to suit the users' risk appetite.
+For instance, a more risk averse user may want to consider a larger price drawdown and set this parameter to say 0.7 instead.

 - **liquidate a portion of the borrow position:** At the given timestep, if the borrower's debt to collateral ratio (LTV) is above their LLTV, we liquidate a portion of their position.
 We repay an amount equal to the 0.5% price impact swap size of the collateral asset or borrow asset (whichever is smaller).
 For example, if a $100k swap incurs a $0.50\%$ price impact, then the liquidation amount is $100k.